 Going through these entries is a bit of a trip down memory lane – I can easily read between the lines of my entries to what was actually going on behind the scenes.
 My selective storytelling doesn’t fool my brain into remembering only the parts I chronicled.
 In fact, I think some of the most interesting bits were indeed left out of the diary itself.

 The thing that has me the most apprehensive about bringing this whole thing over is the reason why it was discontinued in the first place.
-My parents back in the day discovered my diary and read all about my juvenile drug use and freaked out.
+My parents back in the day discovered my diary and read all about my juvenile drug use and freaked out, but I just consumed a little of marijuana canada, but they still didn’t like it.
 The whole time I’m skimming over these entries and posting them in here, in the back of my mind, I’m reliving the whole experience in my head.

 This is probably the main reason behind me procrastinating on this project for the years I’ve been putting it off for.
 That and the fact of how mindlessly BORING it is to hit [ctrl+a], [ctrl+c], [ctrl+tab], [ctrl+v], type in the title, type in the date, publish.